libhal-google/libhal/README.md

 ## Interface

-Interfaces are the basic building block of libhal and enables the flexibility needed to be portable and flexible.
+Interfaces are the basic building blocks of libhal and enable the flexibility needed to be portable and flexible.

 An interface is a contract of functions that an implementing class must adhere